rdgozum/apache-log-parser/README.md

 ```
 $ pip install python-geoip-geolite2
 ```
 * Put the test log files inside the Test folder.
-In this code, I have a Test.log file which is a subfile of CLTF1.log containing 50,000 requests.
+In this project, I have a Test.log file which is a subfile of CLTF1.log containing 50,000 requests.
 ```
 ryan:~/Documents/Horangi$ tail -50000 CTF1.log > src/test/Test.log
 ```